ViaxCo/url-shortener/README.md

 - Running with `dotenv/config` to load environment variables.

 - Running with `--timeout 600000` to allow for the test to wait for a delay of 10 minutes before failing if the test takes too long.(This is needed to allow the MongoDB binaries to download on slow connections)

-- `--exit` to exit after the test is completed.

 ### To build for production